The Classification of Branched Willmore Spheres in the $3$-Sphere and the $4$-Sphere: Introduction

 In particular, the Willmore energy of \emph{true} branched Willmore spheres in $S^4$ is quantized by $4\pi$, and the integer multiple depends only on the degree of the dual algebraic curve or some topological invariants of the dual minimal surface.

-Finally, we note as the development of $\h_0$ at branch points of theorem \ref{F} is valid in any codimension, and as we can express any holomorphic form constructed on a Willmore surface only with respect to $\h_0$ for possibly singular terms which enjoy nice compensations as in \eqref{algebra}, this strongly suggests that any generalisation of Bryant and Montiel's classification of Willmore surfaces in $S^n$ for $n\geq 5$ and smooth unbranched immersions shall generalise immediately to branched immersions.
+Finally, we note as the expansion of $\h_0$ at branch points of Theorem \ref{F} is valid in any codimension, and as we can express any holomorphic form constructed on a Willmore surface only with respect to $\h_0$ for possibly singular terms which enjoy nice compensations as in \eqref{algebra}, this strongly suggests that any generalisation of Bryant and Montiel's classification of Willmore surfaces in $S^n$ for $n\geq 5$ and smooth unbranched immersions shall generalise immediately to branched immersions.

-\begin{remast} After the first version of this work, we saw that there was a version under press of a generalisation to $S^5$ of Bryant's classification (\cite{willmores5}).
-As there are also papers under review in the cases $S^n$ (with $n\geq 6$), and for obvious size limitation, we will not discuss these cases. \end{remast}
+\begin{remintro} After the first version of this work, we saw that there was a version under press of a generalisation to $S^5$ of Bryant's classification (\cite{willmores5}).
+As there are also papers under review in the cases $S^n$ (with $n\geq 6$), and for obvious size limitation, we will not discuss these cases. \end{remintro}

 {\thesection.\arabic{theorem}}